mmartinezluis/My-Online-Store-Sinatra-Project/README.md

 ## Set Up
 To run the app in your local machine follow the next steps:
-* 1. Fork this repositore and clone it.
+1. Fork this repository and clone it.
-* 2. Run bundle install to install gems.
+2. Run `bundle install` to install gems.
-* 3. Run db:migrate to setup the database.
+3. Run `db:migrate` to setup the database.
-* 4. Run shotgun and open your browser at http://localhost:9393 to run the app.
+4. Run `shotgun` and open your browser at `http://localhost:9393` to run the app.

 ## Contributing
 Contributions and pull requests are welcomed.
 You can also create an issue to report a bug or make a request.
 For full request, you may follow these steps:
-* 1. Fork and clone the repository.
+1. Fork and clone the repository.
-* 2. Create a branch name denoting the feature or bug.
-For example: git checkout -b feature/new-feature or git checkout -b bug/bug-fix.
+2. Create a branch name denoting the feature or bug.
+For example: `git checkout -b feature/new-feature` or `git checkout -b bug/bug-fix`.
-* 3. Write your code and submit changes with an clear commit message.
+3. Write your code and submit changes with an clear commit message.
-* 4. Push to the branch with git push origin feature/new-feature.
+4. Push to the branch with `git push origin feature/new-feature`.
-* 5. Create a pull request, and explain the reason for the change (why the written code should be implemented).
+5. Create a pull request, and explain the reason for the change (why the written code should be implemented).

 ## Licence
 SellBy Online Store is available as open source under the temrs of the MIT license.